2024-25 Academic Catalog

 The College of Agriculture and Life Sciences (CALS) at Mississippi State University is one of the leading colleges of agriculture, life sciences, and human ecology in the southeast.
 Student enrollment, degree offerings, and student placement have increased steadily each year.

 As a land-grant institution, Mississippi State’s College of Agriculture and Life Sciences offers excellent academic programs related to basic life sciences, environmental issues, agricultural production, food and fiber processing, agribusiness, agricultural information science, and the conservative and sustainable use of natural resources.
-With the establishment of MSU’s Institute for Genomics, Biocomputing and Biotechnology (IGBB), the College will continue to enhance the study of the life sciences, including biotechnological applications that will have a tremendous impact on education, agricultural production, food, fibers, human and animal health, the environment, and bio-based industrial products.
+With the establishment of MSU’s Agricultural Autonomy Institute (AAI) in 2023, the College will continue to enhance the study of the life sciences, including biotechnological applications that will have a tremendous impact on education, agricultural production, food, fibers, human and animal health, the environment, and bio-based industrial products.

 Students may choose from 17 undergraduate curricula in the College of Agriculture and Life Sciences.
 Each degree program will prepare students for career opportunities in the multi-billion dollar agricultural and life sciences’ industry.
 These programs will also prepare students for graduate and/or professional school study.